 Weib (ger) - woman, wife

-bang - a sudden, violent or explosive noise + Term 'Big Bang' is coined in 1949.
+bang - a sudden, violent or explosive noise

-noise + nose + (notebook 1924): 'noise or silence drove *E* mad'.
+noise + Nose (ger) - nose + (notebook 1924): 'noise or silence drove *E* mad'.

 dreven (Danish) - driven

-blem (ger) - crazy + blem-blem (Slang) - crazy + blind.
+blem (ger) - crazy + blem-blem (Slang) - crazy.

-slough off - to cast off, throw off, to get rid of; of diseased skin, tissue, etc.: to come off
+slough off - to cast off, throw off, to get rid of; of diseased skin, tissue, etc. to come off.

 sidle - to move sideways + Earwickers of Sidlesham in the Hundred of Manhood - this is a real-life family that has lived in Sidlesham since the 18th century.
 "Manhood" is the name of the extreme southwest Hundred (county division) of Sussex.

-via - by way of, by route which passes through or over (a specified place); by means of
+via - by way of, by route which passes through or over (a specified place); by means of.

 subteranean - an underground cave or room, cavern